Lab 2: Data Visualisation I

 • Then, add a smoothing line

-• Then, show split into seperate panes based on the variable age_group
+• Then, show split into separate panes based on the variable age_group

 • Then, add some labels